 If you are a participant in any program, event or activity hosted by the Division of Extension and need to request a disability accommodation for yourself or a child for whom you are the parent or guardian, please follow the steps below:

 - Complete the online Disability Accommodation Request Form If you need a paper or downloadable copy of the Accommodation Request, please contact firstname.lastname@example.org or call 608-265-6248.

-- The online application will be submitted to Heather at the McBurney Disability Resource Center.
+- The online application will be submitted to Heather or Kyle at the McBurney Disability Resource Center.
 You will then be contacted for a brief meeting to discuss your request.

-- Participate in the interactive process though a conversation with Heather.
+- Participate in the interactive process though a conversation with Heather or Kyle.
 There may be a need to obtain documentation from a clinician or medical provider.
 If necessary, a request will be made for the provider to complete a Disability Documentation Form.

 - Once an accommodation is determined to be reasonable, it will be communicated with the you as well as the necessary Division of Extension employees or program staff.

 If you are a Division of Extension employee that has a question about disability, disability accommodations, or inclusive practices, please complete an OAIC Service Request Form and we will schedule a consultation with you.

 You are welcome to download a Disability Accommodation Request form to print out for a member of the public that isn’t able to access the online Disability Accommodation Request.